awsdocs/amazon-opensearch-service-developer-guide/doc_source/aes-supported-plugins.md

 Amazon ES domains come prepackaged with plugins that are available from the Elasticsearch community\.
 The service automatically deploys and manages plugins for you\.

 **Note**
-Kibana is a plugin in order versions of Amazon ES and a Node\.js application in newer versions\.
+Kibana is a plugin in older versions of Amazon ES and a Node\.js application in newer versions\.
 All Amazon ES domains include a preinstalled version of Kibana\.

 ****